 Railings / Safety

 With young yet mobile kids, something to keep a close eye on is that there’s no railing most of the way around the Tidal Basin.
 And the section where there is a railing isn’t at all toddler-proof.
-I’ve never seen anyone actually fall in, but I have seen strollers that have gone over and had to be abandoned.
+I consider it a minor miracle that I’ve never seen anyone actually fall in.
+But I have seen strollers that have gone over and had to be abandoned (hopefully there were no kids in them when they went over the edge!).

 Crowds / Safety